Best Golf Drivers for Women in 2021

-The TaylorMade Sim2 Max Women’s Driver is a new redesign improving upon the previous Sim Max driver from last year.
-It also is a top-rated driver by Golf Digest in 2021.
+The TaylorMade Stealth Women’s Driver is a new redesign improving upon the previous Sim Max driver from last year.
 The newly shaped sole creates more aerodynamics which means increased speed at the proper part of the swing.
-What they call an “inertia generator” adds weight for more forgiveness and is designed to also decrease the drag on the downswing.
+This design adds weight for more forgiveness and is designed to also decrease the drag on the downswing.
 The clubface is curved to minimize sidespin which can help provide straighter shots.
 Great new design, sleek-looking, sounds good and performance is top notch.